homemech/unity-pattern-combo/README.md

 Open **PatternComboDemo** in the UnityPatternCombo folder.

-**Note:** This project does require a **game controller** being plugged into your PC/Mac.
-You can edit the SideFighterControls input actions if you would like to add keyboard buttons.
+**Note:** Given the arcade/action style of the project, it requires a **game controller**.
+That said, you can edit the SideFighterControls input actions in the **ComboScripts** folder if you would like to add keyboard buttons.